hirrolot/poica/README.md

 ### Motivation

 Sometimes it's desirable not to only declare new data types, but also to introspect their inner structure.
-With type introspection it is possible to achieve [type-driven (de)serialization], [type-driven command-line arguments parsing] and more such things (planned!).
+With type introspection it is possible to achieve:

+ - [Type-driven (de)serialization]
+ - [Type-driven command-line arguments parsing]

+And more such things (planned!).

 [type-driven (de)serialization]: https://github.com/serde-rs/json
 [type-driven command-line arguments parsing]: https://github.com/clap-rs/clap